objektwerks/spark.hbase/README.md

 >Spark task serialization issues are a challenge, to put it mildly.
 Earlier versions of this app relied too much on a task closure accessing external hbase and h2 proxies.
 The current implementation temporarily creates a pre-Spark session hbase and h2 proxy.
 Only after all pre-Spark session work has been completed, will a Spark session be created.
-Then a Dataset is created from a suquence of pre-scanned HBase row keys.
+A Dataset is then created from a sequence of pre-scanned HBase row keys.
-Then an hbase and h2 proxy are created within the Spark task closure, with intention that all hbase and h2 code will execute on a Spark worker node.
+Then an hbase and h2 proxy are created within the Spark task closure, with the intention that all hbase and h2 code will execute on a Spark worker node.
+Only pre-Spark session code should execute on the Driver client.

 Pre Spark Session
 -----------------